-Day Suggested Schedule Gion Called geiko in the Kyoto dialect, geisha are disciplined artists under an elaborately-coiffed exterior, and Kyoto geisha's famously rigorous apprenticeship as maiko ensures that the women who choose the lifestyle are talented and dedicated musicians and dancers.
-Geisha have, for many years, entertained at the most exclusive and important gatherings in Japan, and are proud of their status both as artists and national symbols.
-Gion, the most famous and largest of the Kyoto geisha districts, is best visited between 10:00 and 10:30 in the morning, when the geisha can often be seen on their way to classes.
-You can also usually catch glimpses of geisha on their way to work in the early evening.
-Friday 8 th April Kyoto: Kiyomizu Temple Nishiki market Miyako Odori This morning starts in the foothills on the east side of Kyoto as we head up to Kiyomizu Temple.
-From here, there are fantastic views over the whole city.
-We return to central Kyoto and visit the bustling Nishiki market, a great place to find some unusual presents.
-In the afternoon we have tickets to watch the Miyako Odori, the annual Geisha Spring dances at the Gion Theatre.
-You are free for the rest of the day, and we would be delighted to guide you around the shops or help you visit somewhere of personal interest.
-Kiyomizu Temple Overlooking Kyoto from the base of the eastern mountains, Kiyomizu Temple takes its name from the pure water of the cascade which runs down the hill behind the complex.
+Day Suggested Schedule Kiyomizu Temple Overlooking Kyoto from the base of the eastern mountains, Kiyomizu Temple takes its name from the pure water of the cascade which runs down the hill behind the complex.
 Founded in 780, this temple of the Buddhist Hossō sect is older than Kyoto itself, though Kiyomizu-dera has been rebuilt many times over the years - most recently in 1633.
 The temple is renowned for its construction, which uses no nails to support the elaborate wooden structure of the main hall.
 In addition to the three streams of clear water, believed to promote health, longevity, and scholastic success, the temple precincts house Shinto shrines dedicated to love, and many hopefuls come to try to walk, eyes closed, between the "love stones".
 Nishiki Market Nishiki Market - a long, narrow covered street packed with shops selling local specialties - is sometimes called Kyoto's kitchen, and it's easy to see why.
 Barrels of fresh and pickled vegetables spill out into the street, and the air is fragrant with the savoury smell of grilling sembei crackers and steaming fish dumplings.
 Many of the shops offer free samples, and the Nishiki Market is a wonderful way to stock up on very Japanese picnic supplies for lunch, although there are plenty of restaurants as well if your appetite has been whet by the tastings.
 For more lasting souvenirs, we highly recommend the Aritsugi Knife Shop, which dates back to 1560 and stocks all kind of beautifully handmade kitchen equipment, from knives through strainers to the special cutters for making vegetables into flower shapes.
 Dintora sells Japanese spices, and is a wonderful place to pick up flavourings for your favourite foodie or to recreate Kyoto dishes at home.
 Fu, or wheat gluten, which is a staple of Buddhist vegetarian cooking, can be purchased at Fuka and also travels well.
 Miyako Odori The geisha of Gion are perhaps the most famous, having appeared countless times in literature, and most recently in Arthur Golden's fictional Memoirs of a Geisha and the subsequent film.
 The Miyako Odori (Dance of the Capital) has been held every April in Kyoto since 1872, and the Geiko (Geisha) and Maiko (apprentice Geisha) still carry out their traditional annual dances during the height of the cherry blossom season throughout the month of April.
 The most popular of these dances are the Miyako Odori "Cherry Blossom Dances" and "Dances of the Old Capital."
 Spectators flock from all across Japan and the world to attend the event.
-Saturday 9 th April After breakfast at the hotel, transfer to the airport for your flight home or follow your onward arrangements.
+Saturday 8 th April After breakfast at the hotel, transfer to the airport for your flight home or follow your onward arrangements.